BenPrice5/IoT/README.md

 - Potentiometer adjusts LED brightness
 - Buzzer alerts when brightness is high

-This repository includes the Python code and explanation for the project.# IoT
+This repository includes the Python code and explanation for the project.